 About the Study

 These are some of the findings of an Ipsos poll conducted between September 5th and 17th, 2018.
 For this survey, a sample of 1,003 girls and boys in Canada aged 12-17 between were interviewed online.
-Weighting was then employed to balance demographics to ensure that the sample's composition reflects that of the adult population according to Census data and to provide results intended to approximate the sample universe.
+Weighting was then employed to balance demographics to ensure that the sample's composition reflects that of the population according to Census data and to provide results intended to approximate the sample universe.
 The precision of Ipsos online polls is measured using a credibility interval.
 In this case, the poll is accurate to within ±3.5 percentage points, 19 times out of 20.
 The credibility interval will be wider among subsets of the population.
 All sample surveys and polls may be subject to other sources of error, including, but not limited to coverage error, and measurement error.

 For more information on this news release, please contact: